Baibhab-Adhikari/Disk-Analyzer/README.md

 - **Directory Traversal**: Efficiently navigates through a specified directory, including all subdirectories, to gather information about file and directory sizes.
 - **Size Calculation**: Accurately calculates the size of files and directories in bytes.
 - **Unit Conversion**: Offers the ability to convert the calculated sizes from bytes to a more readable format specified by the user (KB, MB, GB, or TB).
+- **File Compression**: Allows users to zip files or directories, making it easier to manage large files or groups of files.
+- **File Decompression**: Provides the functionality to unzip files, enabling users to easily access the contents of compressed files.

 ## Constants
 - `BYTES_PER_UNIT` (int): A global constant set to 1024, representing the number of bytes in a kilobyte (KB), used as the base for conversion to other units.